Crispy Baked Potato in the Oven

 Like so many things in life, there are many right ways to get the same results.
 The best baked potatoes will depend on your lifestyle- if you are trying to be a little healthier or omit sodium.

 1. Prep potatoes.
-Wash your potatoes.
+Wash your potatoes, scrub to get off excess dirt and then dry them fully.
+Any excess water creates steam and this will reduce the possibility of crispy skin.
 Using a potato nail or fork, poke holes all over to prevent them from exploding.

 4. Add toppings.
 Remove carefully with an oven mitt or tongs and allow to cool slightly before dressing with favorite toppings.